Ancient City of Aleppo (Syrian Arab Republic) (C 21)

-On 15 January 2018, the State Party submitted a state of conservation report for the six Syrian World Heritage properties, which is available at http://whc.unesco.org/en/list/21/documents/, refers to the activities reported upon last year and includes updated information, progress and difficulties in a number of conservation issues addressed by the Committee, as follows:
+On 8 January 2019, the State Party submitted a state of conservation report for the six Syrian World Heritage properties, which is available at https://whc.unesco.org/en/list/21/documents/, and includes updated information on progress and challenges in a number of conservation issues addressed by the Committee, as follows:

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM